arungudelli/angularjswiki/content/en/angular/update-angular-cli-version-ng-update-to-latest-6-7-versions/index.md

 As the final version angular 9 is released.
 It is not required to use --next flag.

 If you are using older versions of Angular like 5 or 6 or 7.
-You need to follow some additional steps as show below.
+You need to follow some additional steps as shown below.

 ## Angular CLI version check